mycordaapp/really-simple-serialisation/README.md

 * no commonly agreed rules for packaging different result types - for example how is a single scalar best represented ( its not valid json on its own) - or an exception.
-Most applications layer some convention around the core serialisers to solve these problem. improv* loss of type data.
+Most applications layer some convention around the core serialisers to solve these problem.
+* loss of type data.
 Java class serialisers assume that the Java/Kotlin class is available to reconstruct the data and need the schema information derived from the class for this.
-This has two flaws:
+This has some weaknesses:
+    - supporting generics due to erasures
+    - supporting non-java clients is harder
     - it makes changes to wire formats problematic  (see above)
-    - supporting non-java clients is harder

 RSS makes a number of simplifying assumptions that minimise these problems.
-They are

 ### 1 - Restricted set of types

-With RSS serialisation, only the following types are supported
+With RSS serialisation, only the following types are supported:

 * a restricted set of pre agreed scalars, currently
     - Int